kubernetes/enhancements/keps/sig-release/3344-refine-release-team/README.md

 ## Motivation

-Each Kubernetes release consists of a [release team](https://github.com/kubernetes/sig-release/tree/master/release-team) of approximately 25–30 people.
+Each Kubernetes release is driven (from a procedure perspective) by a [release team](https://github.com/kubernetes/sig-release/tree/master/release-team) of 25–30 people.
 This team works for the entire cycle of the release — approximately 16 weeks.

 Presently each team is selected by nomination of established community members (typically release team members in the previous release) and a shadow survey, depending on the role within the team.